-Overview of Fixed Costs Example
+Definition of Fixed Costs Example

-How Fixed Costs Example Works?
+How Fixed Costs Example works?

-Unless & until the business operates in the same building, the rent doesn’t change.
-It will be periodical cost
+- Lease on Office Space: Unless & until the business operates in the same building, the rent doesn’t change.
+It will be a riodical cost.

 - Property Tax: The property tax paid in respect of the office premises is as per the value of the property and not based on the scale of business.

 Calculation of Fixed Cost

 Mr. X started the bakery shop one year ago.
 During the last year, his business was working very nicely.
-But last month two new competitors also started the same line of business in the same locality which leads to the decrease in the sale of bakery shop of Mr. X and it is expected that in the coming year sales would decrease further and he has to incur the losses if he continues the operations.
-Seeing this Mr. X is worried whether it would be feasible to continue the business further or not.
+But last month two new competitors also started the same line of business in the same locality which leads to the decrease in the sale of bakery shop of Mr. X, and it is expected that in the coming year sales would decrease further, and he has to incur the losses if he continues the operations.
+Seeing this, Mr. X is worried whether it would be feasible to continue the business further or not.
 During the month of January, it incurred some of the costs which are given below.
 Mr. X now wants to know how much he spends against the fixed cost so that he can analyze whether to continue business or not.

-- Paid the rent for the whole year amounting $12,000.
+- Paid the rent for the whole year, amounting to $12,000.

-Calculate the fixed Cost for the month of January.
+Calculate the fixed cost for the month of January.

 Fixed Cost = Monthly Rent + Monthly Electricity Expense + Insurance Expense